Sandyman/monguscate/README.md

 Monguscate
 ==========

 Simple tool for obsfucating ObjectID used by MongoDB.
+The name is a really lame contraction of mongo and obfuscate. :P

 Use this utility to obfuscate ObjectID issued by MongoDB when you use them in your API.
 It's always a good idea not to expose anything to the outside world, and this helps you keep your IDs a bit more secure.